CSC3170-2022Fall/project-team-1/README.md

 3. Download and move this repository to the location of your web server (For XAMPP, it's `xamppfiles/htdocs`).
 4. Visit http://localhost/project-team-1-main on your browser (The code has been designed to create the database automatically when you visit [index.php](index.php) for the first time so you don't have to do so manually).
 5. To test all functions of the program, follow the steps: Publish machines as a plant owner, appoint plants as a consumer, accept the appointments as a plant owner, and then check the database:
-	- Easier way: Check the these webpages: Plant Information, Processing Records, and Processing Information.
+	- Easier way: Check these webpages: Plant Information, Processing Records, and Processing Information.
 	- More fundamental way: Check your database (If you have phpMyAdmin installed, you may do so in a GUI way by visiting http://localhost/phpmyadmin).

 ## Historical Progress

 - Nov 23, 2022
 	- Initial commit
-	- Setting up Github Classroom Feedback
+	- Setting up GitHub Classroom Feedback
 - Nov 26, 2022
 	- Add member information
 - Dec 5, 2022